murzilius/AWS_WebApp/readme.md

 AWS_SECRET_ACCESS_KEY
 * Rename file `\templates\terraform.tfvars.templ` to `terraform.tfvars` and put it into projects root directory
 * Edit `terraform.tfvars` according to your needs.
 All defined variables described in comments
-* Edit Asible config file `settings.yml` according to your needs.
+* Edit Ansible config file `settings.yml` according to your needs.
 All defined variables described in comments
+* Initialize terraform project from root directory via `terraform init` command
+* Apply terraform infrastructure via `terraform apply`